 Now that the seven-book series is complete and eight movies have been screened, Harry Potter fans have a chance to step back and delve more deeply into the saga which experts have called “the shared text” of this generation.
 Participants in this unique Harry Potter immersion will learn to use interpretive keys such as alchemy to read the books at a deeper level and will experience how it helps our reading to learn traditional literary archetypes, such as the shapeshifter and the shadow.
 We will concentrate on Deathly Hallows, comparing and contrasting how the book and the movies complement one another in exploring the deeper meanings of scenes and characters.
 Along the way, you will have a chance to discover your Patronus, use a Marauder’s Map on a Hogwarts scavenger hunt, walk a labyrinth, and even play a bracing game of Quidditch.

-Cancellation refunds for cancelled courses — Courses not meeting minimum enrollment will be cancelled.
-Students who signed up for a cancelled course will have the option to sign up for another course or receive a full refund.
+Cancellation refunds for cancelled courses — Courses not meeting minimum enrollment will be canceled.
+Students who signed up for a canceled course will have the option to sign up for another course or receive a full refund.
 Courses meeting maximum enrollment will be closed as soon as maximum enrollment is reached.
 Students wishing to participate in a closed course can choose to be placed on a wait list and will be notified should an opening become available.
-All students on wait lists will be notified by June 10.
+All students on wait lists will be notified by June 1.

-Cancellation refunds for participant registration cancellations — Students who signed up for a course and cancel their registration before May 18, will be entitled to a full refund.
-Registrations cancelled from May 18-31 will be charged a $50 administrative fee.
-Registrations cancelled after May 31 will be charged a $75 administrative fee.
+Cancellation refunds for participant registration cancellations — Students who signed up for a course and cancel their registration before May 1, will be entitled to a full refund.
+Registrations canceled from May 1-31 will be charged a $50 administrative fee.
+Registrations canceled after May 31 will be charged a $100 administrative fee.
 If you have any questions, please contact Bonnie Jessee at 309-794-7395.